-Investment Category Target Allocation Real Rate of Return
+Investment Category Target Allocation Long-term Expected Real Rate of Return

 Domestic Equity Pools 28.0% 5.9%

 Alternate Investment Pools 18.0% 9.2%

 International Equity 16.0% 7.2%

 Fixed Income Pools 10.5% 0.9%

 Real Estate and Infrastructure Pools 10.0% 4.3%

 Absolute Return Pools 15.5% 6.0%

 Short Term Investment Pools 2.0% 0.00%

 Total 100.0%

-^{}Long term rate of return does not include 2.1% inflation.
+\Long term rate of return does not include 2.1% inflation.

 Discount rate - The discount rate used to measure the total pension liability was 8% (7% for Pension Plan Plus).
+The discount rate did not change from the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from school districts will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.